survivejs/react-book/manuscript/05_react_and_flux.md

 ## Relay?

 Facebook's [Relay](https://facebook.github.io/react/blog/2015/02/20/introducing-relay-and-graphql.html) is an interesting alternative to Flux.
-It improves especially on the data fetching department.
+It improves on the data fetching department.
 It allows you to push data requirements to the View level.

 Given it's still untested technology we won't be covering it in this book yet.
 Relay comes with its special requirements of its own (GraphQL compatible API).
 Only time will tell how it gets adopted.